Gloria Cameron: Nursery case

 In February 1989, the case was heard over five days.
-The CCCVS officer who had brought the charges, under cross-examination changed his testimony, indicating that his office had never doubted Cameron but that the complaints of parents and staff forced him to act.
 Bruce Houlder, counsel for the prosecution, alleged that Cameron and her daughters had stolen £43,000 between August 1985 and September 1987.
 Defence counsel, Martin Thomas, argued that "a small and totally organised group were determined to destroy Mrs Cameron and her family and the work they had built up" with the intent of taking over the WIPAG nursery.
 In evaluating the claims of the star witness, an accountant, it was determined that he had evaluated limited evidence, only eight salary payments during the period, and had erred in his calculations.
 An audit of the accountant's sums, which were reviewed in a two-day adjournment, found no significant irregularities in the accounting books for WIPAG.
 The audit also noted that all funds in Cameron's personal account over the period, save minor discrepancies of a few thousand pounds, were verified.
-Based on the evidence Judge Valerie Pearlman ruled that all four accused were not guilty and stated that their characters should not be damaged by the trial.
-She suggested there should be an investigation to determine how the case had come to court, stating, "This case has caused me enormous concern.
-It is quite an appalling injustice that any defendant should have had to face worrying allegations and months of anxiety over what appears to be a prosecution witness statement which did not on inquiry support these allegations."
+Based on the evidence, Judge Valerie Pearlman ruled that all four accused were not guilty and stated that their characters should not be damaged by the trial.
+She suggested there should be an investigation to determine how the case had come to court, stating: "This case has caused me enormous concern.
+It is quite an appalling injustice that any defendant should have had to face worrying allegations and months of anxiety over what appears to be a prosecution witness statement that did not on inquiry support these allegations."